jr-marquez/Workshop_Confluent/labs/03_usecase_oracleCDC.md

 ```bash
 curl -s -X GET -H 'Content-Type: application/json' http://localhost:8083/connectors/OracleCDC/status | jq
 ```
-Also check control center if the connector is running
+Also check control center if the connector is running. : http://yourpublicip:9021

+You should have 3 topics created related to the CDC, do you know which ones?

 Now lets start creating the Data Pipelines.